Call Us

 The ‘look yourself in the mirror’ moment

 “I see lives devastated by alcohol.
 You need to look honestly at your weekly alcohol consumption.
 Keep a drink diary if you don’t know.
-Familiarise yourself with what a ‘unit’ consists of and what the alcohol unit guidelines are (no more than 14 units a week).
+Familiarise yourself with what a unit consists of and what the alcohol unit guidelines are (no more than 14 units a week).
 It’s not as simple as one drink, one unit.
 Large wine glasses hold 250ml, which is nearly three units or more in a single glass.
 Likewise, one pint of strong lager can contain more than three units of alcohol.
 A 750ml bottle of red, white or rosé wine contains around 10 units.
 By knowing what you consume, you can make the decision to stop.
-If you are a heavy drinker and stop suddenly, you can get withdrawal seizures so you should always consult a doctor.
+If you're a heavy drinker and stop suddenly, you can get withdrawal seizures so you should always consult a doctor.

-Instead of alcohol?
+Instead of alcohol

 "You might think low alcohol beer is OK but it can give you a taste for the real stuff.
 Think of this period as a detox.
-Get into the habit of drinking at least five glasses of water each day as your body desperately needs water for almost everything it does.
+Get into the habit of drinking at least five glasses of water each day, as your body desperately needs water for almost everything it does.
 Fruit juices are better than caffeinated, artificially sweetened soft drinks.

 Think of losing weight